 They're easy to make, and you can make them a day ahead for easy party prep.

 Whenever I serve them at a party, they disappear quickly!
+Like, sooooo quickly.
+I'm always requested to bring them to a party, potluck or cookout.

-They’re an easy hot appetizer for low stress entertaining.
+They're an easy hot appetizer for low stress entertaining.
+Just assemble, then pop them into the oven before serving.

 This recipe is sooo easy.
 Just mix up the filling and stuff it into small mushrooms, with their stems/stalks removed (you can chop the stems up for the filling).